 - Student must be on-track to graduate with his/her class and/or be able to complete their academic requirements in English, social studies, mathematics and science without the pressure of "doubling-up" in any of their subject areas.
-All required courses and accompanying labs MUST fit into their CPHS schedule. - Student must schedule and attend a formal visit to LIHSA. - Student must complete an Initial Application to LIHSA with their counselor and submit it in full completion to the Director of Guidance by the indicated date for that academic year. - The Director of Guidance along with the counseling team will assess the individual needs of each applicant to decipher if their requested program is "essential" for post-secondary transition. - Student must have exhausted all related coursework offered at Carle Place High School in their requested program of study at LIHSA. - Student will be required to attend an interview with a committee comprised of the high school principal, Director of Guidance, Counseling Team, Chairperson of Fine and Performing Arts, and a teacher representative. - The final list of students to attend LIHSA will be deciphered by the above committee with the final approval to be made by the Superintendent and Board of Education.
+All required courses and accompanying labs MUST fit into their CPHS schedule. - Student must schedule and attend a formal visit to LIHSA. - Student must complete an Initial Application to LIHSA with their counselor and submit it in full completion to the Director of Guidance by the indicated date for that academic year. - The Director of Guidance along with the counseling team will assess the individual needs of each applicant to decipher if their requested program is "essential" for post-secondary transition. - Student must have exhausted all related coursework offered at Carle Place High School in their requested program of study at LIHSA. - Student will be required to attend an interview with a committee comprised of the high school principal, Director of Guidance, Counseling

+Team, Chairperson of Fine and Performing Arts, and a teacher representative.

+• The final list of students to attend LIHSA will be deciphered by the above committee with the final approval to be made by the Superintendent and Board of Education.

-609.9 GUIDELINES FOR BOCES BARRY TECH., VOCATIONAL PROGRAM, WESTBURY AND/OR BOCES LIHSA, ARTS PROGRAM, SYOSSET STUDENTS
+609.9 GUIDELINES FOR BOCES BARRY TECH., WESTBURY, and BOCES LIHSA, SYOSSET, STUDENTS

-1. Regular daily attendance in the BOCES BARRY TECH., Vocational Program, Westbury, and/or BOCES LIHSA ARTS Program, Syosset, is a requirement.

-2. A student who had excessive absences from BOCES BARRY TECH., Vocational Program, Westbury, and/or BOCES LIHSA ARTS Program, Syosset, during any making period will be subject to dismissal from the program.
-Before such action is taken, the student and parents will have an opportunity to meet with the high school principal, the Director of Guidance, and the student's counselor.

-3. Students are required to use school transportation to and from BOCES BARRY TECH., Vocational Program, Westbury, and/or BOCES LIHSA ARTS Program, Syosset, centers.
-It is the student's responsibility to be on time for scheduled bus departures.

-4. A student who misses the BOCES BARRY TECH., Vocational Program, Westbury, and/or BOCES LIHSA ARTS Program, Syosset, bus must report to the assistant principal's office and remain in high school building for the remainder of the school day.

-5. Students are expected to exhibit mature behavior on buses or transportation privileges may be withdrawn.
+- 1. Regular daily attendance in the BOCES Barry Tech., Westbury, and the BOCES LIHSA, Syosset programs is a requirement. - 2.
+A student who had excessive absences from BOCES Barry Tech., Westbury, or BOCES LIHSA, Syosset, during any marking period will be subject to dismissal from the program.
+Before such action is taken, the student and parents will have an opportunity to meet with the high school principal, the Director of Guidance, and the student's counselor. - 3.
+Students are required to use school transportation to and from BOCES Barry Tech., Westbury, and/or BOCES LIHSA, Syosset, centers.
+It is the student's responsibility to be on time for scheduled bus departures. - 4.
+A student who misses the BOCES Barry Tech., Westbury, or BOCES LIHSA, Syosset, bus must report to the assistant principal's office and remain in the high school building for the remainder of the day. - 5.
+Students are expected to exhibit mature behavior on buses or transportation privileges may be withdrawn.